dpkristensen/eso-guild-contributions/README.md

 Options:

-* Amount - Amount of gold to deposit to the bank
+* Depost Gold - Amount of gold to deposit to the bank

+### Mail

+When the mailbox is open, you may send gold via the UI button.

+Options:

+* Gold - Amount of gold to send (1-10000)
+* To - Recipient of gold
+* Subject - Subject line for the mail
+* Body - Body text (200 char max)

+***THIS WILL INCUR POSTAGE COSTS!***

 # Developer Feedback